SamDecrock/node-http-ntlm/README.md

 });
 ```

-Currently only supports __https__
+Should support __http__ and __https__ now.
+Though, I've not tested it on http.

 ## Advanced

-If you want to use the NTLM-functions yourself, you can access the ntlm-library like this:
+If you want to use the NTLM-functions yourself, you can access the ntlm-library like this (https example):

 ```js
 var ntlm = require('httpntlm').ntlm;